-I don’t know if you’ve noticed this, but there are lots of “thingys” available these days that are supposed to make airplane travel easier.
-The list of travel carry-on essentials goes on and on – literally.
+Have you noticed?
+There are lots of “things” available these days that - supposedly - make a long airplane flight easier.
+The list of new travel carry-on essentials goes on and on.
+Literally.

 But are they all really essential?

-That’s a question that never goes away because new “thingys” keep being invented.
-Some are so cool and necessary looking.
-So I conduct my own essential gear tests every time I travel.
-It’s not the most frugal thing to do – but I buy one cool, amazing new invention for every trip.
-I want to try it and see if it’s going to ‘solve my problem’ as advertised.
-I’ve done this for a couple of years now.
+I conduct my own essential gear test every time I travel.
+No, it’s not the most frugal thing to do – but I buy one cool, amazing new invention for every trip.
+Just to try it and see if it solves ‘my problem’ as advertised.
+I’ve been doing this for a couple of years now.

 Spoiler alert: not many live up to the hype.
 To be fair, most items I’ve purchased work just fine.
-But I don’t like to drag a dead weight bag around an airport, airplane or destination.
+But I ‘m not dragging an overly heavy bag around an airport, airplane or destination.
 If I’m not going to use something, or even NEED it, I’m not putting it in my travel tote.

 What to Pack